 - When all of your dough is shaped, lay the pieces out on baking paper so they are not touching and chill in the fridge for at least 30 minutes before cooking.

-To cook your gluten free gnocchi:
+To cook your gluten free gnocchi on the hob:

 - Bring a large pan of salted water to the boil, and when bubbling vigorously, add the gnocchi dumplings.

 - Replace the lid on the pan and bring back to the boil.
 As soon as the gnocchi float to the top (approx 2-3 minutes) remove them using a slotted spoon.
 They are ready!
-Coat with the sauce of your choice and eat – or see the notes below this recipe card for alternative cooking methods.
+Coat with the sauce of your choice and eat – or see the notes above this recipe card for alternative cooking methods.

 Video